Agaricus > Agaricus bernardii

 Description

 Agaricus bernardii is shorter, stalkier than most other Agaricus and stains red quickly when cut.
 The caps typically have an inrolled margin, turning slightly brown and often crack with age.
 The gills are somewhat crowded and are distinct compared to other Agaricus species.
 On wet years in the spring these can be very prolific in the city.
 It is one of the first Agaricus that appears after spring storms.
 Some people love this mushroom however others do not like the briny taste.
 Agaricus bitorquis is very similar and often difficult to tell the difference.
 It grows in similar habitats and often near each other.
-Smell and red staining are the best indicators.
+Smell, bright red staining and a cracking cap are the best indicators.
 A. bitorquis also has a double ring you can sometimes see depending on age and does not stain as bright red.
 It is usually somewhat smaller.

 It is typically found May through September depending on rain or with the help of irrigation on lawns.
 I have seen it as late as October during some years.